According to the 2020 Cyber-security Report by ISACA, 46% of enterprises experienced more attacks this year than the prior year.

 There are many WordPress plugins for taking the backup of your website.

 These two plugins schedule automatic backups of your website.

 Simply install the plugin from the WP admin dashboard and configure them.

 Scanning for your website at regular intervals can be handy for website security.

-By doing regular WordPress security scans, you can get rid off from many standard website vulnerabilities like:
+By doing regular WordPress security scans, you can get rid of many standard website vulnerabilities like:

 - Security misconfiguration

 - Broken authentication

 You can scan your website manually or from tools or plugins.

 Sucuri SiteCheck Scanner is one of the best tools for scanning your website.